ev3dev/edu-docs/docs/workflow/development-workflow.md

 >While it is not the intention of this guide to recommend any particular IDE, since it is highly subjective regarding which is the *best* (and this is often a contentious debate); take a look at [List of IDEs](https://github.com/ev3dev/ev3dev/blob/ev3dev-stretch/docs/programming/ides.rst) to find an IDE which is suited to your programming language, OS and development style.
 * Development Toolchain
 > See [Toolchain Selection](#toolchain-selection) for information relevant to your chosen programming language
-* Remote Access program (we assume use of [OpenSSH client](https://en.wikipedia.org/wiki/OpenSSH) to login to the EV3 Platform remotely)
+* Remote Access / Terminal program
+> We assume use of [OpenSSH client](https://en.wikipedia.org/wiki/OpenSSH) to login to the EV3 Platform remotely
-* Executable Program Downloader from PC to Target (e.g., OpenSSH provides `scp` (Secure Copy) for transferring files)
+* Executable Program Downloader from PC to Target
+> e.g., OpenSSH provides `scp` (Secure Copy) for transferring files
+* Cross-Debugger
-* Cross-Debugger (usually comes with the Cross-compiler Toolchain, but can also be provided as part of the IDE)
+> This usually comes with the Cross-compiler Toolchain, but can also be provided as part of the IDE

 In addition, several build tools are provided for building ev3dev Distribution Boot images or GCC Cross-compiler toolchains for Docker.
 >These build tools are not needed unless you plan to create custom toolchains or custom ev3dev Distribution images.